What is CranioSacral Therapy?

 No. CST is not a type of massage therapy and you are fully clothed during treatment.

 What should I Expect?

-Treatment takes place with you lying comfortably on your back on a massage table fully clothed.
-The therapist assesses the craniosacral system at several key areas on the body: the feet, thighs, pelvis, ribs, and head.
+Treatment takes place with you lying comfortably on your back on a massage table, fully clothed.
+If lying on your back is not possible, please talk to the therapist and she will help you find a more suitable and comfortable position.
+The therapist assesses the craniosacral system at several key areas on the body: the feet, thighs, pelvis, ribs, shoulders and head.
 Treatment will then commence along the torso, chest , neck and head.
 When warranted, treatment can and does take place in any other part of the body that may be affected, including inside the mouth (with a gloved hand).
 The therapeutic touch is very light and very effective in releasing tension.
 Occasionally, the therapist may initiate a conversation about what you are feeling emotionally and physically.
 This is to connect the physical body with an associated emotion to facilitate further release of any tension that may be dragging on the central nervous system.
 You may experience physical or emotion sensations.
 It is therapeutically important to allow these sensations to come forth and utilize this information to direct the treatment.
 You may feel sleepy, energized, talkative or pensive (or other ways as well).
 Your session is dedicated to you.